 It's no secret that there is a huge array of cloud providers for both on- and off-premises.
 One issue is that not everyone can afford sockets worth thousands of dollars in today's economy for high end solutions.
 There is also the lingering question about what happens if your cloud provider of choice goes out of business, especially a bespoke one.
 What if you want to modify some parts of a cloud solution to better suit your own requirements?
 Open source cloud offerings do exist and can be a fit for those who have a tight budget.

 One thing to keep in mind is that not all private cloud solutions that are free are easy to set up and may require a significant investment of time to make them work as intended.
 If you are looking for a low-cost, open source and inexpensive private cloud, there are several options.
-OpenStack, although most well known in this area, is
+OpenStack, although most well known in this area, is not suited for small environments.
+And its limited technical resources can be an absolute time sink and require a lot of investment to even attempt a production setup.

 Another affordable cloud option is Eucalyptus, from Eucalyptus Systems Inc., which checks off all of the boxes mentioned above.
 To make things better, Eucalyptus and AWS are compatible, allowing Eucalyptus to be plugged directly into AWS so that it is possible to have a true hybrid cloud that can really go elastic using the Amazon infrastructure.